ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## EDHOC Session and OSCORE Security Context # {#edhoc-exec}

-In order to mutually authenticate and establish a secure connection, C and RS run the EDHOC protocol {{I-D.ietf-lake-edhoc}} with C as EDHOC Initiator and RS as EDHOC Responder.
+In order to mutually authenticate and establish a secure association, C and RS run the EDHOC protocol {{I-D.ietf-lake-edhoc}} with C as EDHOC Initiator and RS as EDHOC Responder.

 As per {{Section A.2 of I-D.ietf-lake-edhoc}}, C sends EDHOC message_1 and EDHOC message_3 to an EDHOC resource at RS, as CoAP POST requests.
 RS sends EDHOC message_2 and (optionally) EDHOC message_4 as 2.04 (Changed) CoAP responses.
 C MUST target the EDHOC resource at RS with the URI path specified in the "uri_path" field of the EDHOC\_Information in the access token response received from AS (see {{c-as}}), if present.